marcllort/Car_Rental_Monorepo/legal/README.md

 # Legal
 When doing transportation services, there is also the need to create some simple legal documents, where it states the passengers, origin, and destination points.
 The invoice of the service must also be generated.
-This microservice will deal with the creation of these documents.
+This microservice deals with the creation of these documents.

 The microservice is coded in Kotlin.